 Typically custom HTTP delivery methods make an HTTP POST and deliver alert notification data in a request payload.
 However, in some cases an HTTP GET request is sufficient because the request itself has form data appended to the URL (i.e. https://www.example.com/api?param1=abc&m2=def), and no payload needs to be posted.

 Simply defining a custom alert delivery method will not result in notifications being routed via the custom delivery method.
 The custom delivery method must be included as the contact method for a recipient in an escalation chain, and that escalation chain must be referenced by an alert rule.
 When configuring these, there a few guidelines to follow to ensure alert data is posted and updated as expected in the target integration.
-These guidelines are discussed in Alert Integrations Overview.
+For more information, see Alert Rules.

 Custom HTTP Alert Delivery